cosmos/interchain-security/docs/quality_assurance.md

 - The correctness of the Interchain Security protocol, i.e., the protocol follows the [specification](https://github.com/cosmos/ibc/blob/master/spec/appics-028-cross-chain-validation/README.md).
 - The correctness of the consumer chain, i.e., both liveness or safety hold.

-> TODO decide what should be covered by the audit and the priority
+> TODO decide what should be covered by the protocol audit and the priority

 ## Software Engineering